 People in recovery are encouraged to attend support groups regularly.
 Attending support groups such as Narcotics Anonymous or Alcohol Anonymous enables you to share your journey with others who are facing similar situations.
 This gives you a sense of belonging and it makes you feel less isolated.

 There are support groups that families/loved ones of a person in recovery can attend, which are Al-anon and Nar-anon.
 Al-anon is a fellowship program for families or friends with a loved one who is an alcoholic, and Nar-anon is a program for families and friends who have been affected by drug addiction directly or indirectly.

 Individuals in recovery sometimes do not feel comfortable sharing some of their challenges/situations with either their social support or support groups because of fear of judgment or confidentiality.
 In these circumstances, it is advised to make use of your therapeutic support.
 Therapeutic support comprises professional therapists who have expertise in helping people without judging and maintain confidentiality such as psychologists, social workers, psychiatrists, etc.

 4. Spiritual Support

 Many people struggle with the spirituality concept in recovery.
 When most people hear the word spirituality they associate it with being religious.
-“Spirituality involves the recognition of a feeling or sense or belief that there is something greater than myself, something more to being human than sensory experience, and that the greater whole of which we are part is cosmic or divine in nature,” explains Dr Maya Spencer from RC Psych.
-Having spiritual support offers a sense of hope and it restores your self-worth and offers you a new sense of hope in your life.
+“Spirituality involves the recognition of a feeling or sense or belief that there is something greater than myself, something more to being human than sensory experience and that the greater whole of which we are part is cosmic or divine in nature,” explains Dr Maya Spencer from RC Psych.
+Having spiritual support offers a sense of hope it restores your self-worth and offers you a new sense of hope in your life.